SPORTSMEDICINE101

 Nutrition - World Health Organization (WHO)

-10 common nutrition myths debunked - Mayo Clinic Health System
+10 nutrition myths debunked - Mayo Clinic Health System

 Among the sea of information regarding nutrition is a tide of inaccuracies.
 Let's debunk a few common myths so you can feel more confident about your food choices.
 1. Eating healthy is too expensive.
 It may take some planning and time in the kitchen, but eating healthy on a budget is possible.
 Some helpful hints include: